Joseline's Cabaret

-Joseline's Cabaret is a reality television series, starring Joseline Hernandez.
-It premiered on January 19, 2020 on Zeus Network in partnership with The Shade Room.
+Joseline's Cabaret is a reality television series that premiered on January 19, 2020, on the Zeus Network.
+It documents the interactions between Puerto Rican rapper Joseline Hernandez and several young women that compete to dance with Hernandez during her cabaret shows, which often involve verbal and physical altercations.
+Many cast members are invited back for multiple seasons, while the second and fifth seasons see the women compete for a cash prize.

+The series has aired five seasons, which are uniquely subtitled after where they were filmed – Miami (2020), Atlanta (2021), Las Vegas (2022), New York (2023) and Texas (2024).
+A four-episode audition special aired in between the first and second seasons in 2020.

 Development

 On June 1, 2017, Joseline Hernandez quit Love & Hip Hop: Atlanta after six seasons, amid tensions with creator Mona Scott-Young and the show's producers.
 On January 8, 2018, it was reported that Hernandez had signed a deal with We TV to star in her own docu-series, produced by Carlos King.
 The project, then titled Joseline Takes Miami, initially began filming in July 2018.
 On March 4, 2019, it was reported that production on Joseline Takes Miami had been stalled and that the network was requesting reshoots.

 On October 11, 2019, it was announced that Joseline had signed a deal with Zeus Network, a subscription-based influencer-driven streaming service, to star and produce her own projects.
 On October 22, 2019, Zeus released a teaser of Joseline's Cabaret.
 On December 18, 2019, Zeus released an official trailer.
 On January 10, 2020, it was announced that Joseline's Cabaret: Miami, the first incarnation of a planned reality television franchise, would premiere January 19, 2020.
 Joseline's Cabaret: Miami would be one of three shows featuring Joseline to air simultaneously throughout January and February 2020, she would also appear VH1's Love & Hip Hop: Miami and We TV's Marriage Boot Camp: Hip Hop Edition.

 On February 8, 2020, Joseline announced that season two of Joseline's Cabaret would be filmed in Atlanta.
 On September 21, 2020, Zeus confirmed that they had renewed the series.
 The show's second incarnation, Joseline's Cabaret: Atlanta, premiered on April 18, 2021.
 On December 10, 2020, We TV announced they are acquired the television rights to both Joseline's Cabaret: Miami and The Real Blac Chyna, which aired from April 15, 2021, albeit in censored form.

 On March 2, 2021, Joseline confirmed that the third season will be filmed in Las Vegas.
 On December 20, 2021, Zeus announced that the show's third incarnation, Joseline's Cabaret: Las Vegas, which premiered on January 16, 2022.